 Around 20 to 40 graduates have been recognized each year since 2013.

-Others in acoustics in the new class included Mehmet Caliskan of Middle East
+Others in acoustics in the 2017 class included Mehmet Caliskan of Middle East

 Technical University and MezzoStudyo, and Pat Niskode' retired from GE and

 Acoustical Society of America – North Carolina Chapter Poster Competition

 of the Acoustical Society of America had a meeting and student poster

 competition at NC State University on November 17, 2017.
 After technicial